Getting help for a blocked milk duct, mastitis and breast abscess

 Symptoms like fever, headache, muscle aches and chills can also be signs of mastitis.

-If you think you have mastitis, follow the same steps as for a blocked milk duct.
+If you think you have mastitis, follow the same steps as for localised breast inflammation.
 If your symptoms don’t improve, you might have an infection.
 Here’s what to do:

 - See your GP as soon as possible.
-You’ll probably be prescribed antibiotics to help with both the inflammation and the infection.
+You’ll probably need antibiotics to help with both the inflammation and the infection.
 You can keep breastfeeding while taking these.

 - Keep breastfeeding until your symptoms have cleared, because there’s a risk of developing a breast abscess if you stop.
-Try to drain the affected breast as much as possible.
+Try to remove as much milk as possible from the affected breast.

-- Express your breastmilk if you’re too unwell to breastfeed or your baby won’t feed.
+- Express your breastmilk by hand if you’re too unwell to breastfeed or your baby won’t feed.
 Even if you have an infection, the breastmilk is still safe for your baby to drink.

 - Apply ice-packs after the feed for comfort.
 A bag of frozen peas wrapped in a cloth can also work well.

 It’s common for the milk supply in a breast with mastitis to drop a little.
-With frequent feeding during and after your illness, this will sort itself out quickly.
+Your milk supply will sort itself out quickly if you keep feeding according to your baby’s needs during and after the mastitis.

 Mastitis can make you feel very sick, but you’ll get better quickly with the right treatment.